jordanweaver/pyramds/README.md

 # PYRAMDS #
-# (Python for Radioisotope Analysis & Multi-Detector Suppression) #

-PYRAMDS is at most a data parser for PIXIE Gamma Detector List Mode binary data.
+PYRAMDS (Python for Radioisotope Analysis & Multi-Detector Suppression) is at most a data parser for PIXIE Gamma Detector List Mode binary data.
 The data contained in PIXIE's .bin files can be reformatted into an HDF5 file.
 This file stores event information in a series of related table entries for quick extraction of the necessary events to be used in spectra construction.

 Focus is placed on the ability to post-process gamma detector data for producing various flavors of spectra, such as Compton suppressed or Gamma-Gamma coincidence.